-In all M&A deals—but particularly in those involving at least one highly digital party —deal teams should be thinking beyond traditional closing models.
+In all M&A deals—but particularly in those involving at least one highly digital party—deal teams should be thinking beyond traditional closing models.

 Gains erode quickly if companies cannot reap the benefits of the merger or acquisition in short order.
 Digital is the only tool at their disposal that can deliver within the accelerated timeframe today’s rapid business pace demands.

 Bridge services fill the gap.
-Companies no longer must rely on their own in-house IT or other capabilities to close a deal; a digitally savvy third party can help the acquisition for as long as necessary.
+Companies no longer need to rely on their own in-house IT capabilities to close a deal; a digitally savvy third party can help the acquisition for as long as necessary.
 For example, one company leveraged third-party driven lean distribution across key markets to make an asset more attractive to private equity buyers.
 The buyer was willing to pay a higher price than the seller’s best-case internal analysis because having the distribution handled allowed it to focus on growth rather than TSA exit plans.
 The seller extracted approximately $80 million more in price than their internal valuation analysis indicated was feasible.

 Frame buyer responsibilities early.
 Start to define buyer responsibilities for Day 1 as early as the due diligence phase—even earlier if possible.
-In tandem, develop a TSA blacklist that breaks down the services essential to close the deal versus those that are off limits.
+In tandem, develop a TSA services list that breaks down the services essential to close the deal versus those that are off limits.
 Don’t let your organization’s current capabilities limit the possibilities.